cakephp/docs/en/core-libraries/collections.rst

         4 => 'jrbasso'
     ]

-As with the ``groupBy`` function oyu can also use a property path or a callback::
+As with the ``groupBy`` function you can also use a property path or a callback::

     $articlesByAuthorId = $articles->indexBy('author.id');